rhysmoggs/ms4-morgan-and-co/README.md

 ### Quantity Selector

-This feature is present on the Product Ddetail page and the Shopping Bag page.
-It serves as a way to quickly and easily change the number of each products that the shopper wishes to purchase.
+This feature is present on the Product Detail page and the Shopping Bag page.
+It serves as a way to quickly and easily change the number of each product that the shopper wishes to purchase.
 Features are:
 - Minus (-) button signifies subtracting one item at a time when clicked.
 - Plus (+) button signifies adding one item at a time when clicked.
 - Type the number, use the +/- buttons or use the up/down quantity selector inside the input to decide on the chosen number.